 If you’re losing out on sleep at night, or maybe tossing and turning trying to get comfortable due to upper body aches, or perhaps even waking up in the morning with a painful neck, then it’s probable that you may be using the wrong type of pillow or one which is overdue for replacement.

-What most people fail to realize is that although there are numerous other reasons, one of the most common causes of neck pain is much more controllable and preventable than one might think; in short the answer is simply to have the best pillow at your disposal.
+What most people fail to realize is that although there are numerous other reasons, one of the most common causes of neck pain is much more controllable and preventable than one might think; in short, the answer is simply to have the best pillow for neck pain at your disposal.
 Choosing the right pillow for sleeping is just as important as choosing the right mattress.
-Both play a massive role in long term health and well being, as well as preventing and relieving pain in the neck.
+Both play a massive role in long-term health and well being, as well as preventing and relieving pain in the neck.
 You can buy cheap pillows online for a very low sum, so it’s a wonder why anyone would potentially continue to affect their health going forward after reading this.

-Our simple objective is to provide you with sound unbiased advice on choosing the best pillow for neck pain, so that if you’re already experiencing the unfortunate condition hopefully our reviews will make things easier when it comes to making that all important purchase.
-There are numerous pillow types ranging from a wedge to a contour, but learning about which will suit your needs might be slightly more complex.
+Our simple objective is to provide you with sound unbiased advice on choosing the best pillow for neck pain, so that if you’re already experiencing the unfortunate condition, hopefully, our reviews and buyer guide will make things easier when it comes to making that all-important purchase.
+There are numerous pillow types ranging from a wedge to a contour, but learning about which will suit your needs might be slightly more complicated.
 Please take the time to read the reviews and comprehensive buying guide that we have compiled below, also learn about the different orthopedic pillows for neck pain and why they may suit you over others.

 Common Neck Pain Causes

 Old pillows are the single most common suspect and contributor to a painful neck.
-An old and saggy pillow is one which may have lost its durability in terms of providing support.
-It’s likely to be far too soft, especially in the center, and will bow in the middle with the center being indented and probably failing to cradle the head like it used to when new.
-They are also very floppy and have dead spots which have little or no loft at all.
-Replacement should be paramount if any of the above sound like what you’re using right now, because once you get rid of the old and bring in the new, you’re bound to feel improvements instantly.
+An old and saggy pillow is one that may have lost its durability in terms of providing support.
+It’s likely to be far too soft, especially in the center, and will bow in the middle with the center being indented and probably failing to cradle the head as it used to when new.
+They are also very floppy and have dead spots that have little or no loft at all.
+Replacement should be paramount if any of the above sound like what you’re using right now because once you get rid of the old and bring in the new, you’re bound to feel improvements instantly.

-The common contributors may well either be the pillows or mattresses, or both, but additionally the sleeping position can equally have a detrimental affect leading to constant neck pain.
-People have varying preference when it comes to sleep positions which is fine, but choosing the right pillow is key to either avoiding or aggravating pain in the neck.
-For example a stomach sleeper using a memory foam contour pillow is surely going to suffer due to the high loft and increased firmness.
-Likewise a back sleeper using a very soft pillow with hardly any loft will also suffer due to the lack of support.
-Therefore it’s important to acknowledge the importance of choosing a pillow based on your chosen sleep position.
-To make things a little clearer we discuss below in further detail the best pillows for neck pain based on this contributing factor.
+The common contributors may well either be the pillows or mattresses, or both, but additionally, the sleeping position can equally have a detrimental effect leading to constant neck pain.
+People have different preferences when it comes to sleep positions which is fine, but choosing the right pillow is key to either avoiding or aggravating pain in the neck.
+For example, a stomach sleeper using a memory foam contour pillow is surely going to suffer due to the high loft and increased firmness.
+Likewise, a back sleeper using a very soft pillow with hardly any loft will also suffer due to the lack of support.
+Therefore it’s important to acknowledge the importance of choosing a pillow based on your sleep position selected.
+To make things a little clearer we discuss below in further detail the best neck support pillows based on this contributing factor.

 Sleeping Positions and Neck Pain

 Although most people fall asleep on their back, many end up turning onto their side.
-For the side sleeper it’s just as important to have the right pillow because there is scope for strain and misalignment can easily occur if it’s too high or too low.
-Whilst sleeping on your side, once the natural angle is bent too much to one side it will eventually lead to a sore neck.
-Therefore in order to maintain a good posture and without painful aches, the best pillow for side sleepers are ones with medium loft and which tuck under the neck but not too far down to the shoulders.
-There are a number of suitable types, such as cervical or contour pillows of any filling, and the traditional style too but ones which are medium / firm in order to provide good enough support.
+For the side sleeper, it’s just as important to have the right pillow because there is scope for strain and misalignment can easily occur if it’s too high or too low.
+While sleeping on your side, once the natural angle is bent too much to one side, it will eventually lead to a sore neck.
+Therefore to maintain a good posture without painful aches, the best pillow for side sleepers are ones with medium loft and which tuck under the neck but not too far down to the shoulders.
+There are many suitable types, such as cervical or contour pillows of any filling, and the traditional style also but ones which are medium/firm to provide good enough support and comfort.

-As mentioned earlier, choosing the best pillow for neck pain really depends on your common sleep positions.
-This is because combined with one of the many other causes, people generally strain their necks whilst in a prolonged position overnight.
-Therefore, whether sleeping on your back, side or stomach, there are most likely different types of pillows which will fulfill your needs better than others.
+As mentioned earlier, choosing the best pillow for neck pain depends on your common sleeping positions.
+This is because combined with one of the many other causes; people generally strain their necks while in a prolonged position overnight.
+Therefore, whether sleeping on your back, side, or stomach, there are most likely different types of pillows which will fulfill your needs better than others.
 As a general guide, please refer to the “sleeper” column in the above table to match your preference.
-If you need any further help or advice please leave a comment or contact us.